roman-milk/roman-milk.github.io/piss-games-in-public.md

+===

- ****** Piss Games In Public ****** bygeronimo_appleby© The second man added his load to the first, and both women were now smeared liberally with trickling streams of semen.
+The second man added his load to the first, and both women were now smeared liberally with trickling streams of semen.
 The third man pumped his jizm onto both of the women's upturned faces and heaving breasts, and now Katja slurped the thick, creamy goo from Anja's swinging tits eagerly.

  I could take no more of this and added my own, final deposit onto the smeared sluts that knelt in front of me.
 The women moaned and sighed, grinning up at me, their faces covered, long sticky strands hanging from their hair, and their hands rubbing cum over their breasts and bellies as they tried to smear the stuff into their skin.